Frequently Asked Questions

 - Yes.
-While the majority of our students in these fields of interest are working towards the Ph.D., we welcome M.A. applicants in American history , History of Technology, and the history of the American South as well as in Public history and Archival studies, European and non-US histories.
+While the majority of our students in these fields of interest are working towards the Ph.D., we welcome M.A. applicants in American history , History of Technology, and the history of the American South as well as in Public History, European and non-US histories.
 Applying for a M.A. in the first instance can be a good way to work out if graduate work in history is right for you.
 In addition, students whose background and credentials are insufficient to prove their readiness for the "direct track" Ph.D. are encouraged to consider applying for the M.A..
 Applicants should consult with our GPO as to their best course of action in this regard.
 Often such students move directly from the M.A. into the Ph.D. transferring the sum of their M.A. coursework at Auburn towards the higher degree.

 Ph.D. in History

 - Do you offer distance-based or online Ph.D. degrees?

 - The Department does not currently offer distance education courses at the graduate level and has no plans to do so in the immediate or foreseeable future.
 For us, the face-to-face component of graduate education that takes place around the seminar table simply can't be successfully replicated in an on-line environment.
 We have certain courses in our Public History Certificate that are offered electronically as part of an Archival Education Collaborative, but students take these courses on Auburn's campus in order that they can interact directly with students and professors participating in the learning consortium.

 - Can I do the Ph.D. degree in history part time?